-- When a new query is written, the cache is checked to see if the exact same query was previously run.
-Everything must be the same, including things such as the row limits, etc. If the query is not found, then Looker runs the query against the database to get fresh database results.
-(Those new results are also cached.)
+When a new query is written, the cache is checked to see if the exact same query was previously run.
+All fields, filters, and parameters must be the same, including things such as the row limits.
+If the query is not found, then Looker runs the query against the database to get fresh database results (and those results are then cached).

 - If the query is found in the cache, then Looker checks the caching policy defined in the model to see if the cache is still valid.
 By default, Looker invalidates cached results after an hour (unless you enabled the legacy feature to default to 5 minutes.)
 You can use a

 datagroupparameter to specify the caching policy for when or in what circumstances the cached results become invalid and should be ignored.
 An admin can also invalidate the cached results for a datagroup.

 - If the cache is still valid, then those results are used.

 - If the cache is no longer valid, then Looker runs the query against the database to get fresh query results.
 (Those new results are also cached.)

 PDTs are queries, typically very complex queries, that you can create as the basis of a view.
 For example, your query might identify the customer’s first and most recent orders plus the lifetime value of all their orders.

 - A set time period (using